Last updated: November 30, 2022

 Referring to State LLC Laws

-If the member does not voluntarily leave the company, the next step would be to commence legal proceedings to remove them.
+If the member does not voluntarily leave the company, the next step I advise my clients to take is to commence legal proceedings to remove them.
 This process is usually done with a law firm and requires legal representation for both sides.

 Since this process can be lengthy and expensive, it is often preferable for both parties to try and come to a resolution outside of court.